 Soy wax is a soft wax with a low melt point.
 These qualities allow the wax to hold a lot of fragrance and burn slowly and beautifully, but it is typically too soft to be formed into a pillar candle.

+Yes!
 Get creative and repurpose those adorable, vintage-style jars!
-Clean up is easy, as soy wax is water soluble.
+Clean-up is easy, as soy wax is water-soluble.
 Do not dump soy wax down your sink as it can clog your pipes.

-If you have a question that you don’t see answered here, you can drop us a line here.
+If you have a question that you don’t see answered here, drop us a line here.